CodeHeeler/scipy_proceedings/papers/zhang_macdonald/zhang_macdonald.rst

 Scholarly research containing descriptions of methodology is no longer sufficient.
-For standalone scripts, publishing source code might be acceptable, But as computational systems grow more complex, this method becomes more unreliable.
-Nontrivial research oftentimes depend on other external libraries for everything from left-padding a line, to building scalable machine learning.
+For standalone scripts, publishing source code might be acceptable, but as computational systems grow more complex, this method becomes more unreliable.
+Nontrivial research oftentimes depends on other external libraries for everything from left-padding a line, to building scalable machine learning.
 This "has led to an ever larger and more complex black box between what was actually done and what is described in literature."
 [Boettinger An